Alternative strategies

 Performance Commentary

-• The fund posted a positive performance during the month.• The main positive contributors to performance were: HESS, Ansys and OLO.
+• The fund posted positive performance during the month.• The main contributors to performance were: Frontier Communications, Verona, and Spartannash.

-• The main detractors from performance were: Covestro, Banca Generali and WNS.
+• The main detractors from performance were: Olo, Cantaloupe, and Banca Generali.

 Outlook and Investment Strategy

-• 2025 continues to look much more promising than 2024 thanks to a more favourable antitrust environment for M&A activity worldwide: the change of administration in the US following Trump's election, the publication of the Draghi report in Europe recommending the emergence of national champions to face global competition, regulators in the UK being pushed by politicians to prioritise economic activity, and the Japanese market continuing to open up to foreign capital.
+• 2025 continues to look much more promising than 2024 thanks to an antitrust environment that is more favorable to M&A activity worldwide: a change of administration in the US following Trump's election, the publication of the Draghi report in Europe recommending the emergence of national champions to face global competition, regulators in the UK pushed by politicians to prioritize economic activity, and the Japanese market continuing to open up to foreign capital.

-• Although instability linked to the Trump administration's trade war and geopolitical tensions slowed the recovery in the first half of the year, the announcements made at the end of July and the increasing number of bidding wars give us cause for optimism for the second half of the year.
+• While the instability linked to the tariff war launched by the Trump administration, combined with geopolitical tensions, slowed momentum and made the recovery less sustained than hoped for in the first half of the year, the significance of the announcements made at the end of the summer and the increase in bidding wars allow us to be very optimistic about the second half of the year.

 Articles that may interest you